-American Planning Association – APA is a nonprofit public interest and research organization committed to urban, suburban, regional, and rural planning.
-APA and its professional institute, the American Institute of Certified Planners, advance the art and science of planning to meet the needs of people and society.
+American Planning Association is a nonprofit public interest and research organization committed to urban, suburban, regional, and rural planning.
+APA and its professional institute, the American Institute of Certified Planners (AICP), advance the art and science of planning to meet the needs of people and society.
 All TRORC staff are APA members and several are AICP certified.

-EPA’s Smart Growth site – Learn about smart growth issues and environmental benefits.
-Find information about specific topics, resources, and examples of smart growth development, including the National Award for Smart Growth Achievement.
+EPA’s Smart Growth site has information about specific topics, resources, and examples of smart growth development, including the National Award for Smart Growth Achievement.

-The Lincoln Land Institute – Online Education – Many online courses are currently available through LEO.
+The Lincoln Land Institute – Online Education offers online courses.

-Vermont League of Cities and Towns – VLCT provides research and information sharing, training, technical assistance, legislative advocacy, group insurance programs, and legal assistance to Vermont cities and towns.
+Vermont League of Cities and Towns provides research and information sharing, training, technical assistance, legislative advocacy, group insurance programs, and legal assistance to Vermont cities and towns.

-Vermont Secretary of State’s Office – A good site for information and assistance in understanding the laws that apply to local governments.
+Vermont Secretary of State’s Office is a good site for information and assistance in understanding the laws that apply to local governments.
 Contains “Vermont Municipal Guide to Land Use Regulations”.

 Vermont Statutes On-Line: Land Use – V.S.A.
 Title 24, Vermont’s law governing land use and land use regulation is available on the web.